When we set out, just past Castell Dinas, we pass a dog driving a tractor. Or so it seems.

 For Calder, however, Welsh doesn’t count.
 He writes that its abandonment would unlikely cause any harm and suggests that burdening the sensitive ears of passengers and crew with “guff” is not only pointless, but might well contribute to one’s plane meeting with a serious accident.
 This notion is backed up with a story about an Air Canada flight from Toronto to San Francisco in which garbled instructions from airport control nearly caused the pilot to collide with a packed Philippines Airlines plane, a salutary tale, no doubt, but one that bore no relation to announcements made to passengers in a language other than English.
 It makes one wonders what the target of Calder’s complaint really is.
 And it would appear that his real problem is with that pesky irrelevance, the Welsh language.

 Gareth Ceidiog Hughes, writing for the news site Nation Cymru, suggests that indeed, this appears to be the case, and goes on to say: ‘Implicit in such tropes is that the Welsh language is inferior, and that it can therefore be casually disregarded.
 Unlike ‘real’ or ‘proper’ languages, it is not essential.
 It is characterised as merely an indulgence, not as something fundamental to the lives of those who speak it.
-Instead, it is a ‘waste’ of resources or a as Simon puts it, a “burden”.’
+Instead, it is a ‘waste’ of resources or as Calder puts it, a “burden”.’

 Interesting, to say the least, that someone dedicated to travel and travel writing should show such astonishing lack of cultural awareness, or even basic intelligence.
 His attitude doesn’t seem to be any different from that of so many Brits abroad who moan about the inconvenience of having to put up with those irritating natives who have the gall to speak their own languages rather than English.